Summer Youth Development Program: The Real Ones Rise

 Presented in partnership with Dalhousie University Medical School, this program is designed to inspire and help participants in grades 9-11 take their first steps toward a future in medicine.
 Through workshops, interactive sessions, and mentorship opportunities, youth will gain an understanding of the medical field and what it takes to succeed.
 During each session, participants will hear from medical students about their journey and what it’s like to study medicine and connect with mentors who can guide and inspire them on their path to a healthcare career.
 Participants will also learn basic surgical skills in a hands-on introduction to medical surgery, such as suturing, injections, and more!

-Meet the Youth Staff Team!
+Meet the Youth Outreach Team!

 Madison Laurin